Apply custom CSS to style fonts, colors, and backgrounds beyond Squarespace's built-in options.

 CSS should only be used to change fonts, colors, and backgrounds.
 Other CSS changes could potentially harm your site.

-- Review our recommendations on what you should and shouldn't change with CSS in Custom code FAQ.
+- Review our recommendations on what you should and shouldn't change with CSS in our Custom code FAQ.

 Note: Custom code, including CSS, falls outside the scope of our support.
 This means we’re unable to help further with setup or troubleshooting.
 Additionally, with a code-based solution, we can’t guarantee its functionality or full compatibility with Squarespace.
 This includes how it functions with our responsive design, particularly its appearance on mobile devices, and if it functions on all templates.
 CSS customizations can also cause display issues with future updates to our platform.
 While we can't help further, there are many resources that can point you in the right direction: